 "Let us hope not," he said.
 "For I should like others to believe his mission was successful."
-"I see," I said.

 "It is important, of course, that the assailant believes himself to be earnestly pursued."

 "I have many spies, in many places," said Lord Nishida.